domRiddle/ASF/IPC.md

 Our ASF API can be accessed by sending appropriate requests to appropriate `/Api` endpoints.
 You can use those API endpoints to make your own helper scripts, tools, GUIs and alike.
 This is exactly what our ASF-ui achieves under the hood, and every other tool can achieve the same.
 ASF API is officially supported and maintained by core ASF team.

-For complete documentation of available endpoints, descriptions, requests, responses, http status codes and everything else considering ASF API, please refer to our **[swagger frontend](#swagger-frontend)**.
+For complete documentation of available endpoints, descriptions, requests, responses, http status codes and everything else considering ASF API, please refer to our **[swagger documentation](#swagger-documentation)**.

 ![ASF API](https://i.imgur.com/yggjf5v.png)